szenergy/duro_gps_driver/README.md

 # Duro Inertial GPS Driver
 ## Overview

 This is a C++ ROS driver for Swiftnaw Duro Inertial (Piksi Multi Inertial) GPS / GNSS Receivers.
-The code is based on offical Swiftnav libswiftnav C example and Alex Hajnal's UTM converter code.
+The code is based on offical Swiftnav libswiftnav C example and <del>Alex Hajnal's</del> Apollo UTM converter code.

 ## Scope
 The current version supports *only* (not tested elsewhere):